AmandaStahlberg/MeFit-Frontend/README.md

 ## Features
 ### User Authentication
--Users can sign up, log in, and log out.
+- Users can sign up, log in, and log out.
--Admin users can manage other users' roles.
+- Admin users can manage other users' roles.
 ### Goals
--Users can create workout goals.
+- Users can create workout goals.
--Goals have a start and end date.
+- Goals have a start and end date.
--Goals can contain one or more programs.
+- Goals can contain one or more programs.
 ### Programs
--Admin can create, edit, and delete workout programs.
+- Admin can create, edit, and delete workout programs.
--Programs can contain one or more workouts.
+- Programs can contain one or more workouts.
 ### Workouts
--Admin can create, edit, and delete workouts.
+- Admin can create, edit, and delete workouts.
--Workouts can contain one or more exercises.
+- Workouts can contain one or more exercises.
 ### Exercises
-Users can create, edit, and delete exercises.
+- Users can create, edit, and delete exercises.

 ## User manual
 More information about how the application works can be found in the usermanual.pdf, which can be found in the project.